Joe Rokocoko

 Josevata Taliga "Joe" Rokocoko (pronounced /fj/, born 6 June 1983) is a New Zealand former professional rugby union player, who played as a wing.

 Born in Fiji, Rokocoko grew up in New Zealand and played for the Blues and Auckland.
 He later played for French clubs Bayonne and Racing 92.

 He won 68 caps for New Zealand between 2003 and 2010, and scored 46 tries.
-He is New Zealand's joint-second-top try scorer.
+He is New Zealand's joint-third-top try scorer.

 Early life

 Born 6 June 1983 in Nadi, Fiji, Rokocoko migrated to New Zealand with his family at the age of 5, settling in Weymouth, South Auckland, and he attended James Cook High School.
 Rokocoko later won a scholarship to Saint Kentigern College, where he was a member of the 2001 National Secondary Schools team.
 After an outstanding career with New Zealand international sides at the under-16, under-19, and under-21 level, he started playing Super 12 rugby.